awsdocs/amazon-opensearch-service-developer-guide/doc_source/es-gsg-upload-data.md

 For more information about the bulk file format, see [Indexing Data in Amazon Elasticsearch Service](es-indexing.md)\.

 **Note**
-The service supports migrating data from manual snapshots taken on both Amazon ES and self\-managed Elasticsearch clusters\.
-Restoring indices from a self\-managed Elasticsearch cluster is a common way to migrate data into Amazon ES\.
+Amazon ES supports migrating data from manual snapshots taken on both Amazon ES and self\-managed Elasticsearch clusters\.
+Restoring a snapshot from a self\-managed Elasticsearch cluster is a common way to migrate data to Amazon ES\.
 For more information, see [Restoring Snapshots](es-managedomains-snapshots.md#es-managedomains-snapshot-restore)\.